-2022 Water Quality Analysis Results for Silver Lake Water & Sewer District
+2023 Water Quality Analysis Results for Silver Lake Water & Sewer District

-Detected Regulated Contaminants EPA Regulations SLWSD Water Results Units ldeal Goal (MCLG) Maximum Allowed (MCL) Range or Other Avg. or Highest Comply?
-(INICLO) . , - Total Coliform Bacteria Naturally present in the environment % Positive 0 5% Positive per Month None 0% Yes Total coliform bacteria monitoring tracks microbial quality in the water distribution system.
-Silver Lake Water & Sewer District collects 70 samples per month (840 per year).
-No more than 5 percent of the monthly totals can be positive for total coliforms.
-No total coliform was detected in 2022.
-Fluoride Dental health additive ppm 2 4 0.03-0.8 0.7 Yes Fluoride is added to your water in carefully controlled levels for dental health.
-Due to equipment maintenance, there were three days in 2022 when Fluoride was not added to the water at the City of Everett's Water Treatment Plant.
-Residual Disinfectant Level (free chlorine) Added as a disinfectant to drinking water ppm 4.0 (MRDLG) 4.0 (MRDL) 0.32-1.11 0.84 Yes Haloacetic Acids (5) (HAA5) By-product of drinking water chlorination ppb N/A 60 21.9-49.4 38.3 Yes Total Trihalomethanes (TTHM) By-product of drinking water chlorination ppb N/A 80 18.3-47.6 40.3 Yes Haloacetic acids and trihalomethanes form as by-products of the chlorination process that is used to kill or inactivate disease-causing microbes.
-The TTHM and HAA5 results are from eight locations in SLWSD, which are monitored to determine compliance with current regulations.
-Range of results taken from all eight locations.
-Highest locational running annual average of the eight sites that were monitored.
+Detected Regulated Contaminants EPA Regulations SLWSD Water Results Ideal Goal Maximum Allowed Range or Other Avg. or Comply?
+Parameter Major Source Units (MCLG) (MCL) of other Highest Comply: Total Coliform Bacteria Naturally present in the environment % Positive 0 5% Positive per Month None 0% Yes Total coliform bacteria monitoring tracks microbial quality in the water distribution system.
+SLWSD collects around 70 samples per month or 840 per year.
+No total coliforms were detected in 2023. forms Fluoride Dental health additive ppm 2 4 0.5-0.8 0.7 Yes Fluoride is added to your water in carefully controlled levels for dental health.
+Residual Disinfectant Level (free chlorine) Added as a disinfectant to drinking water ppm 4.0 (MRDLG) 4.0 (MRDL) 0.23-1.13 0.87 Yes Haloacetic Acids (5) (HAA5) By-product of drinking water chlorination ppb N/A 60 21.4-34.9 1 36.9 2 Yes Total Trihalomethanes (TTHM) By-product of drinking water chlorination ppb N/A 80 21.6-58.6 1 39.5 2 Yes 11.1 1.
+1. 1

+Haloacetic acids and trihalomethanes form as by-products of the chlorination process that is used to kill or inactivate disease-causing microbes.
+The TTHM and HAA5 results are from eight locations in the District, which are monitored to determine compliance with current regulations.
+1Range of results taken from all eight locations.
+2Highest locational running annual average of the eight sites that were monitored.